-Sobeys' credit ratings for its securities at fiscal year end May 1, 2021, are as follows:
+Sobeys' credit ratings for its securities at fiscal year end May 7, 2022, are as follows:

-DBRSS&PMTNsBBB low (stable trend)BBB- (stable outlook)NotesBBB low (stable trend)BBB- (stable outlook)
+DBRS S&P MTNs BBB low (positive trend) BBB- (stable outlook) Notes BBB low (positive trend) BBB- (stable outlook)

-During fiscal 2021, S&P upgraded Sobeys' credit rating from BB+ (positive outlook) to BBB- (stable outlook) while DBRS remained unchanged from the prior year.
+During fiscal 2022, DBRS confirmed Sobeys' credit rating at BBB (low) and changed the trend from stable to positive while S&P remained unchanged from the prior year.

-The credit ratings accorded to the debt by the rating agencies are not a recommendation to purchase, hold or sell the debt, inasmuch as such ratings do not comment as to market price or suitability for a particular investor.
+The credit ratings accorded to the debt by the rating agencies are not a recommendation to purchase, hold or sell the debt, in as much as such ratings do not comment as to market price or suitability for a particular investor.
 Credit ratings are intended to provide investors with an independent measure of the credit quality of an issue of securities.
 The Company provides the rating agencies with confidential, in-depth information in support of the rating process.

 DBRS' credit ratings for long-term debt instruments range from AAA to D. The DBRS BBB (low) rating is investment grade and considered of adequate credit quality.
 The capacity for the payment of a company's financial obligations is considered acceptable but may be vulnerable to future events.
 Ratings designations may be modified by the addition of a high or low to indicate relative standing within the BBB category.
 Each DBRS rating category is appended with one of three rating trends: "positive", "stable" or "negative".
 The rating trend helps to give an investor an understanding of DBRS' opinion regarding the outlook for the rating in question.
 However, the investor must not assume that a positive or negative trend necessarily indicates that a rating change is imminent.
-A stable trend indicates that credit metrics are expected to remain sustainable in the intermediate to long term.
+A positive trend indicates that credit metrics are expected to improve over the next 12 months.